Coping Techniques for Endometriosis

 While it can be tempting to enthusiastically delve into one approach or alternative treatment, women and psychologists specializing in coping mechanisms have found that finding a balance between several techniques offers the most stress relief.

-The following are coping mechanisms as identified by Dr. Silverton in the study “Psychological Adjustment and Coping Strategies of Women with Endometriosis.”
+The following are coping with endometriosis mechanisms as identified by Dr. Silverton in the study “Psychological Adjustment and Coping Strategies of Women with Endometriosis.”
 See The Endometriosis Sourcebook for the full article and chapter on coping.

 - Optimism: Staying hopeful while at the same time realistic about the disease; displaying a balanced outlook.